 More disability travel guides are added regularly as we continue travelling.
 Sometimes, you will see a note that says “coming soon” beside an article name or title and this indicates that it is a planned post and should be live on the website before you know it.

-• Contact assistance services early.
-Airlines, train operators and cruise lines often require advance notice to arrange support.
+- Contact assistance services early.
+Airlines, train operators and cruise lines often require advance notice to arrange support (usually at least 48 hours is best).

-• Bring essential equipment.
+- Bring essential equipment.
 Mobility aids, medical supplies and documentation should always be carried in hand luggage when flying.
+Contact your airline for their medical luggage policies.

 Is the World Accessible for Disabled Travellers?